-- The prediction (of the remaining time) relative to a prefix of a trace (belonging to the first or second time interval), using for the prediction all the traces in the log. - The prediction relative to a prefix of a trace belonging to the first interval, using for the prediction all the traces weighted accordingly to the algorithm in Figure 3. - The prediction relative to a prefix of a trace belonging to the second interval, using for the prediction all the traces weighted accordingly to the algorithm in Figure 3.
+second time interval), using for the prediction all the traces in the log.

+- The prediction relative to a prefix of a trace belonging to the first interval, using for the prediction all the traces weighted accordingly to Algorithm 3. - The prediction relative to a prefix of a trace belonging to the second interval, using for the prediction all the traces weighted accordingly to Algorithm 3.

-The prefix is formed by the first two activities.
+I have taken as prefix the first two activities.
 The results are then grouped based on their prefix.

 In Table III the same techniques are applied to a prefix containing the first three activities of the trace.
-In many occurrences prediction results obtained by weighting the traces using algorithm in Figure 3 are improved in comparison to the classical technique.
+In many occurrences prediction results obtained by weighting the traces using Algorithm 3 are improved in comparison to the classical technique.